-American Association of Physicists in Medicine \$69.00 per year (directly to AAPM)

-Medical Health Physics Program

-Health Physics Society \$10.00 (directly to HPS)

-Medical Dosimetry Program

-American Association of Medical Dosimetrists \$60.00 per year (directly to AAMD)
+American Association of Physicists in Medicine \$69.00 per year (directly to AAPM) Medical Health Physics Program Health Physics Society \$10.00 (directly to HPS) Medical Dosimetry Program American Association of Medical Dosimetrists \$60.00 per year (directly to AAMD)

-Online Proctoring (effective for students enrolled fall 2019 semester and after)
+Online Proctoring

-Most tests in classes require a proctor.
-Students may use Examity® online proctoring service or a testing center.
+Many tests in classes require a proctor.
+Students are directed to use Examity® online proctoring service or a testing center.
 The testing center must be submitted for approval to info@jpu.edu before a test can be taken.